 In response to this threat, the Government finally implemented reforms to restructuring law that have long been in the pipeline to maintain the position of the UK as a leading jurisdiction for restructuring.

 The measures include a moratorium to protect companies from creditor action while seeking to restructure and a new restructuring plan similar to the Company Voluntary Arrangements (CVA) currently in use.
 The new plan has much greater flexibility than a CVA and does not carry the potential stigma of insolvency.
-Virgin Atlantic was the first company to use it but it is equally applicable to smaller companies.
+Virgin Atlantic was the first company to use it, and more recently, the DeepOcean group, but it is equally applicable to smaller companies.

 Are CVA's an effective solution?

-At the same time, the CVA is undergoing a renaissance.
+At the same time, the CVA is undergoing a renaissance in the retail and casual dining sectors.
 A CVA allows a business to continue trading under the same ownership and control whilst its debts are compromised.
 Used particularly to deal with onerous lease portfolios by reducing rents, a well thought through CVA can be an effective solution.

 These reforms are aimed at increasing the numbers of director and company led restructurings.
 In our view, they will be beneficial to the recovery of the wider economy.
 They will promote a more collective approach to restructuring which will benefit more stakeholders than at present.